-- Membership package: Our premium package includes proprietary technology, easy access to compliance expertise and dedicated member services, and other special benefits (e.g. E&O insurance, Pitchbook research service, etc).
-For many, the E&O insurance alone is worth the price of admission as it is typically cost prohibitive for individuals to purchase on their own.
+- Membership package: Our package includes proprietary technology, easy access to compliance expertise and dedicated member services, and other special benefits (e.g. E&O insurance, Pitchbook research service, etc).
+For many, the E&O insurance benefit – costly as an individual purchase – is worth the price of admission.

 - Support for your business: Our services don’t stop once we have signed off on your deal.
 After all, your success is our success!
 GCS Reps receive individualized support from our Member Services and Compliance teams, ready access to legal templates and manuals, and the support of our network.
-We value transparency, integrity, and creating the win-win partnerships that have kept our best producers loyal to our platform for many years.
+We value transparency, integrity, and creating enduring partnerships that keep our best producers loyal to our platform for many years.

 Application and Onboarding

-The GCS application process typically takes about 7 – 10 business days and includes the following steps:
+The GCS application process typically takes 7 – 10 business days and includes the following:

 - Background check: GCS will use the information provided on your application to conduct a background check via a third-party vendor.
 The report will include verification of your identity along with criminal, civil, credit and reference checks.